joncoop/block-life/README.md

 ## Scoring ##

 The score updates continually so the longer you last, the higher your score.
-Coins are an additional 100 points each.
+Stars are an additional 100 points each.

 ## Power-ups ##

-After getting 15 coins, the block gets a speed boost.
+After getting 15 stars, the block gets a speed boost.